menu

 Demographics

 Willisville is an extremely ethnically-diverse town.
 The people who call Willisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Willisville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Willisville include German, Scots-Irish, Italian, Irish, and English.
+Important ancestries of people in Willisville include Irish, Scots-Irish, Italian, English, and Scottish.

 The most common language spoken in Willisville is English.
 Other important languages spoken here include African languages and Arabic.